Kamadulski/MP4_Audio_Extractor/docs/backend.md

 The knowledge that the source audio is expected to be AAC 48000Hz stereo 320kbps informs the choice of output options:
 *   Saving as **AAC** should ideally use `-c:a copy` to simply copy the existing audio stream without re-encoding.
 This is fast and preserves the original stream's quality.
 *   Saving as **MP3** requires re-encoding.
-Choosing a bitrate like 320kbps (`-ab 320k`) aims to retain high quality, comparable to the source bitrate, although MP3 is a different lossy format than AAC.
+The function now optimizes the bitrate by:
+    * Retrieving the actual bitrate from the source MP4 audio track using ffmpeg's probe functionality
+    * If the source has a variable bitrate (VBR), using the bitrate parameter value passed to the function
+    * If the source has a constant bitrate (CBR), using the lower value between the source audio's actual bitrate and the bitrate parameter value passed to the function
+    * This optimization prevents wasteful encoding at higher bitrates than the source, as encoding at a higher bitrate than the original won't improve audio quality but will increase file size.

 ## 5. Security